The Performance of AC-coupled Strip LGAD developed by IHEP: Introduction

 \section{Introduction}

-\IEEEPARstart{L}{ow} Gain Avalanche Diode (LGAD) have demonstrated excellent timing performance, making them essential for precise timing measurements in particle physics experiments\cite{Pellegrini_2014,Moffat2018}.
+Low Gain Avalanche Diode (LGAD) have demonstrated excellent timing performance, making them essential for precise timing measurements in particle physics experiments\cite{Pellegrini_2014,Moffat2018}.
 However, LGAD's ability to achieve high-precision spatial resolution is limited due to the limitation of pixel size caused by dead zones (Junction Termination Extension (JTE) and P-stop)\cite{Giacomini2021}.
 To overcome this limitation, AC-Coupled LGADs (AC-LGADs) have been developed as an extension of LGAD technology\cite{Giacomini2019,Nakamura2021}.
-AC-LGADs offer the capability to simultaneously measure time and space information with high precision and provide 100\% filling factor and reduced electronic channel density compared to traditional LGADs\cite{Kim2016,Giacomini_2019}.
-Building upon this progress, AC-LGAD Strips have emerged as a new variant of AC-LGADs\cite{Paternoster2017,ONARU2021164664}.
-These AC-LGAD Strips have garnered significant interest and have been considered to be used in Electron-Ion Collider (EIC) as trackers and Time-of-flight detectors simultaneously\cite{osti_1764596,Heller2022}.
-At the same time, it has the potential to be used in future colliders such as Circular Electron Positron Collider (CEPC) and Future Circular Collider (FCC)\cite{Apresyan_2020,Wada_2019,DtextquotesingleAmen2021}.
+AC-LGADs offer the capability to simultaneously measure time and space information with high precision and provide a 100\% fill factor \cite{Kim2016,Giacomini2019}.
+The Strip AC-LGAD, a novel structure featuring AC-coupled LGAD with strip-shaped readout electrodes, offers the potential to decrease the readout electronic density compared to AC-LGAD with pixel electrodes\cite{Paternoster2017,ONARU2021164664}.
+Strip AC-LGAD has gathered significant interest and has been considered to be used in Electron-Ion Collider (EIC) simultaneously as trackers and time-of-flight detector and has the potential to be used in future colliders\cite{osti_1764596,Apresyan_2020,Wada_2019}.

-The Institute of High Energy Physics(IHEP) has designed an AC-LGAD Strip prototype, which utilizes strip electrodes.
-In this study, we focus on investigating the impact of pitch size and amount of injected charge on the achievable time resolution and spatial resolution of AC-LGAD Strips.
-To perform this analysis, the Transient Current Technique (TCT) was employed\cite{Eremin1996,9292990}.
-This study will help to optimize the design of LGAD detectors in the future.
+The Institute of High Energy Physics(IHEP) has designed a long Strip AC-LGAD prototype, which utilizes strip electrodes of a 5.7 mm length.
+In this study, we investigate the timing resolution and spatial resolution of long-strip AC-LGADs.
+To perform this analysis, laser and Beta tests were employed\cite{TORNAGO2021165319,9489306}.
+This study will help to optimize the design of AC-LGAD detectors in the future.